christina-grannas/swagger-test/user-testing/direct-integration-web.md

 ---

 This is a minimal example just to get started.
 There are numerous settings that can be specified when creating or updating a payment object that are not covered here.
-See the guides Updating order, Add shipping cost, and the API reference for more info.
+See the guides Update order, Add shipping cost, and the API reference for more info.

 You should now be able to click the "Proceed to Checkout" button and thereafter see the `paymentId` printed to the JavaScript console in your web browser.

-Here an example of how the console should look after clicking the button:
+---
+**Troubleshooting**

+If the paymentId is not printed to the JavaScript console, you can also try loading `create-payment.php` directly from your web browser.
+In that way, you can read the error messages outputted from the PHP script more easily.
+---

 Now when the backend is implemented it's time to go back to the frontend code and use the `paymentId` to create the checkout page with the payment view.